CONTACT US

 Know Your Goal

-Professor David Rockstraw agrees, as he states, “[Y]ou provide your opinions upfront, and then you provide the support [. . .] but what goes into the report is very much guided by what the attorneys are attempting to prove or disprove in the case that you’re involved in.”
+Professor David Rockstraw agrees, “[Y]ou provide your opinions upfront, and then you provide the support [. . .] but what goes into the report is very much guided by what the attorneys are attempting to prove or disprove in the case that you’re involved in.”

-Dr. W. Richard Laton zeros in on the conclusion by starting with a broad overview and focusing in, bit-by-bit.
-He explains, “I am a big believer that you have to look at the bigger picture before you can dive into the little details.
+Dr. W. Richard Laton zeros in on the conclusion by starting with a broad overview before focusing: “I am a big believer that you have to look at the bigger picture before you can dive into the little details.
 It may not all go into the report, but you have to look at it from a 20,000-foot elevation, get down to 5,000 feet and then get down to a foot.”

 Making the Cut